Engeniuseer/Twitter_Search_Engine/README.md

 * In the folder search-engine we have the Search_Engine.ipynb to execute the different options of the Search Engine.

-* In the folder data we have stored all the files needed in order to run the python notebooks such as index, tf, idf, dataframes, Word2Vector model and TSNE output.
+* In the folder datasets we have stored all the files needed in order to run the python notebooks such as index, tf, idf, dataframes, Word2Vector model and TSNE output.

 * In the folder notebooks we have the code used to answer the questions asked divided in RQ1.ipynb, RQ2.ipynb and RQ3.ipynb.